A Two-dimensional Bayesian Approach to Centrality Determination in Nucleus-Nucleus Collisions: Centrality Determination in the BM@N Experiment

 \section{Centrality Determination in the BM@N Experiment}

-This section presents the results of simulating distributions of charged particle multiplicity and spectator energy and their two-dimensional distributions, for the Xe+CsI reaction at an energy of 3.8 AGeV since it is the system and beam energy of the recent physical run of the BM@N experiment.
-The simulation used data obtained with the DCM-QGSM-SMM event generator \cite{baznat2020} together with GEANT4 \cite{Geant4}, which was used to simulate the detector response for a realistic geometry of their arrangement in the BM@N experiment.
+The results presented in this section are based on simulations of the Xe+CsI system at $3.8A$~GeV, replicating the conditions of the latest BM@N experiment.
+We analyze one- and two-dimensional distributions of charged particle multiplicity and spectator energy.
+The event generation was performed with two models, \textsc{DCM-QGSM-SMM}~\cite{baznat2020} and \textsc{UrQMD-AMC}~\cite{Svetlichny:2025ocm}, followed by a detailed simulation of the detector response using \textsc{GEANT4}~\cite{Geant4} within the realistic BM@N geometry.

-This event generator is based on the Dubna Cascade Model (DCM-QGSM) and the Statistical Fragmentation Model (SMM).
+The DCM-QGSM-SMM model is based on the Dubna Cascade Model (DCM-QGSM) and the Statistical Fragmentation Model (SMM).
 The model is intended for and used to generate particle-nucleus and nucleus-nucleus collisions in a wide energy range.
 The DCM-QGSM-SMM model can also simulate the production of both light particles and nuclear fragments, and hyperfragments.

+The second model applied in this work is the hybrid UrQMD-AMC approach.
+It combines the Ultrarelativistic Quantum Molecular Dynamics (UrQMD) transport code with the Ablation Monte Carlo (AMC) framework for clustering and statistical decay of spectator matter.
+This model was specifically utilized to test and validate the method for determining collision centrality based on the production of forward spectator neutrons, protons, and light nuclear fragments.

+After obtaining the dependencies of the means, variances, and covariance, the probability density distribution for the specified observables can be obtained; the resulting function \eqref{eq:2DFit} was used to fit the simulation data.
+The centrality determination method was further validated on simulated data from the DCM-QGSM-SMM and UrQMD-AMC event generators, incorporating a realistic trigger simulation.
+To emulate the experimental trigger conditions, events were selected with a barrel detector multiplicity $N_{\text{barrel}} \geq 4$ and more than two reconstructed vertex tracks.
+The fit parameters $\alpha_E$, $\alpha_N$, $\beta_E$, and $\beta_N$ obtained for the pure model and for the trigger-simulated data are listed in Tables \ref{tab:fit_parametersDCM} and \ref{tab:fit_parametersUrQMD}.

+Since the estimator is constructed from the mean and variance of observables from the same simulated sample, the resulting parameters $\alpha_E$ and $\alpha_N$ are close to 1, while $\beta_E$ and $\beta_N$ are close to zero, as expected for a self-consistent calibration.
+This confirms that the centrality determination procedure functions correctly within both theoretical frameworks under realistic experimental conditions.